Samsung explains why home robotics are such a challenge

 Could robotics products designed for homes be in Samsung’s future?
-Not until a Gordian Knot’s worth of technological kinks have been worked out.
+Not until a Gordian knot’s worth of technological kinks have been worked out.
 That’s the takeaway from a panel of Samsung executives this week at the 2020 Consumer Electronics Show, who spoke at length about the challenges involved in developing a robot that’s safe, privacy-preserving, and engaging.
 These challenges are not germane to Samsung and its robot efforts, though.
 The entire industry is on the hunt for solutions, not least of which conglomerates like iRobot.

 His comments aren’t to suggest there haven’t been attempts, albeit not by Samsung.
 Mayfield’s Kuri responded to turns in a conversation with animated expressions, including a confused “huh?” if it didn’t understand something.
 Vector, a handheld robot with dual treads and an articulated “head,” conveys feelings of nervousness, joy, panic, annoyance, excitement, and more with animations and sound effects.
-And before the shutdown of its backend servers, Jibo told jokes and stories, remembered likes and dislike, and asked questions.
+And before the shutdown of its backend servers, Jibo told jokes and stories, remembered likes and dislikes, and asked questions.

-But Seung argues that few if any robots to date have demonstrated an ability to connect with owners deeply personally.
+But Seung argues that few if any robots to date have demonstrated an ability to connect with owners in a deeply personal manner.
 Building blocks are beginning to emerge — Amazon’s Alexa can detect emotions like frustration in voices, and countless off-the-shelf AI systems recognize faces, clothing, activities, and common household objects — but they’ve yet to come together compellingly.

 “It wasn’t so obvious that this would be the case, but [as it turns out], it’s hard to make a robot as satisfying as a dog is,” said Seung, who expressed optimism about the future of home robots.
 “I do think that in the long term, maybe we won’t be able to make something as good as a dog, but certainly robots are going to succeed in providing some of these social and emotional functions.
 And certainly at Samsung, for any product we bring to market, we want the utility but we also want that emotional aspect, too.”